aullah/quickmenu/README.md

 .quick-menu.navigation .menu { /* The entire menu container */ }
 .quick-menu.navigation .menu .menu-heading { /* The heading content (i.e. top part) within the menu from the 'Full Fledged' example */ }
 .quick-menu.navigation .menu .menu-close { /* The close button */ }
-.quick-menu.navigation .menu nav ul li { /* The container for a navigational item (i.e. link container) */
+.quick-menu.navigation .menu nav ul li { /* The container for a single navigation link */
-    max-width: fit-content; /* The max-width of a link.
-You may find you need to adjust this. */ }
+    min-width: fit-content; /* The width of a link.
+You may adjust this to a fixed value or a % to ensure all items are of equal width. */
+}
-.quick-menu.navigation .menu nav ul li a { /* A navigational item (i.e. the link) */ }
+.quick-menu.navigation .menu nav ul li a { /* The actual hyperlink. */ }
 ```

 ### Sass Customisations